-There are two types of card slots being hinge or push.
-The push type has a dob of glue, which you can use your finger nail to pick off slowly.
+Back to the types of card slots being hinge or push.
+The push type usually has a dob of glue, which you can use your finger nail to pick off slowly.
 Do not use steel utensils that could slip and damage the device.
 Gentle and slow is the key here.

 The hinge card slot has tape placed over it, which can be peeled off.
 With the adhesive removed, the slot tray can be held with your finger and slid backwards.

 It can then be lifted as it is rear hinged and the micro SD card lifted out.